Einavg7/Study-Project-Image-Recognition/use_guide/PeopleCounter.md

 	frame = vs.read()
 	frame = frame[1] if args.get("input", False) else frame

-	# if we are viewing a video and we did not grab a frame then we
-	# have reached the end of the video
+	# if we are viewing a video and we did not grab a frame then we have reached the end of the video
 	if args["input"] is not None and frame is None: break

-	# resize the frame to have a maximum width of 500 pixels (the
-	# less data we have, the faster we can process it), then convert
+	# resize the frame to have a maximum width of 500 pixels (theless data we have, the faster we can
-	# the frame from BGR to RGB for dlib
+	#process it), then convert the frame from BGR to RGB for dlib
 	frame = imutils.resize(frame, width=500)
 	rgb = cv2.cvtColor(frame, cv2.COLOR_BGR2RGB)